raschy/ioBroker.deyeidc/README.md

 ### **WORK IN PROGRESS**

--   (raschy) Error message in English
+-   (raschy) Calculations modified with regulation
--   (raschy) Wrapper-Routinen for setTimeout
+-   (raschy) Error messages in English

 ### 0.0.4 (2023-03-21)